 This article contains both information from Sato Mananian, OD, and information adapted and expanded from prior contributions by Joel Kestenbaum, OD; Steven Turpin, OD; and Elisa Stefanovic, OD.

-By 2050 it is predicted 50% of the world’s population will have myopia!
-That’s almost 4.8 billion people globally.1
+It is predicted 50% of the world’s population will have myopia by 2050—that’s almost 4.8 billion people globally.1

 at a time where we are uniquely positioned to help.
 This increase in prevalence globally demands a need for further patient education as well as peer-to-peer education on managing and preventing myopia and its associated ocular complications.

 Who is at risk for developing degenerative myopia?

 The first step is to identify some known risk factors for myopia, which include: